MikeLauer/F1-2021-Telemetry/README.md

 - The gaps between the cars.
 If a driver hasn't passed a measure point yet, no gap time will be shown.

 Please be also aware of:
 The UI is designed for 1080p screens.
-Higher resolutions are no problem and the driver circle adjusts it's size respectively.
+Higher resolutions are no problem and the driver circle and the graph adjust their size respectively.
 Lower resolutions will not work properly.
 It is currently designed for 20 players, so multiplayer sessions with 22 drivers or the my team mode will probably cause problems!

 ### Enable UDP output
 To make this program work, you need to enable UDP output in the telemetry options of the game.
 Chosen 127.0.0.1 (default) for IP and 20777 (default) for port.